 Mr. Zipp has practiced energy law for over 35 years.
-He is with Holland & Knight, LLP in its Washington, D.C. office.
+He is with Orrick, Herrington & Sutcliffe LLP in Washington, D.C.
 His practice focuses on energy transactions, project development, the acquisition of energy assets, and energy markets and regulation.

 He has extensive experience working with clients on conventional energy projects, such as oil and gas pipelines and LNG facilities.
 He has also assisted clients on electric transmission matters and renewable energy issues.
 Mr. Zipp served as an attorney in the Federal Energy Regulatory Commission's (FERC) Office of General Counsel, and Assistant Director in the Office of Enforcement.
 He is a past President of the Energy Bar Association.